ibm-cloud-docs/databases-for-elasticsearch/howto-esee-upgrade.md

 ## Install the infrastructure
 {: #esupgrade-install-infra}

-Within the [repository's terraform folder](https://github.com/IBM/elasticsearch-cos-snapshot-restore/tree/main/terraform).{: external} there are the following files that will create the infrastructure necessary to create and restore your snapshots:
+Within the [repository's terraform folder](https://github.com/IBM/elasticsearch-cos-snapshot-restore/tree/main/terraform){: external} there are the following files that create the infrastructure necessary to create and restore your snapshots:
-- cos.tf (creates a COS insstance and a bucket)
+- cos.tf (creates a Cloud Object Storage instance and a bucket)
-- elastic.tf (creates a source and a target, as well as necessary configuration)
+- elastic.tf (creates a source and target, and necessary configuration)
 - main.tf (contains the main set of configuration for your module)
 - variables.tf (contains the variable definitions)

-After you have cloned the repo, navigate to the folder and install the infrastructure with the following command:
+After cloning the repo, navigate to the folder and install the infrastructure with the following command:

 ```sh
 terraform init